Policies and Procedures

 The applicant’s business is solely responsible for completing and submitting the application package.
-Applications that are in the correct order, titled, and legible will have a faster processing time than out-of-order or unorganized applications During the certification process, NAWRB staff is available to offer guidance, answer questions, or provide explanations of required documents if a certification applicant requests such assistance.
+Applications must be submitted in the correct order, titled, and tabbed in a 3-ring binder.
+NAWRB staff is available to answer questions, on required documents.
 If any listed documents do not apply to the applicant’s business structure, a cover letter with company heading, explanation of why a document is inapplicable to the business, and majority stakeholder’s signature must be included in lieu of the document.

-Completed applications are accepted through mail via trackable courier only.
+Completed applications are accepted by mail via trackable courier only.
 Applications sent via email will not be accepted.

 Complete certification applications should be mailed to: